peterhinch/micropython-async/v3/docs/DRIVERS.md

 derives a number proportional to capacitance as `0xFF - x`.

-See code comments for further details, and the Matthias Wandel reference for further explanation of the mechanism with scope traces.
+See code comments for further details, and the Matthias Wandel reference for illustration of the mechanism with scope traces.

 ## 4.4 Keyboard class